Slit Lamp Examination

 - The slit lamp will be placed in front of your eyes, in line with the doctor's eyes.
 Focus your eyes in the direction requested by the doctor and try to hold your eyes steady without blinking.

-- Your health professional shines a light onto your eye.
-The fluorescein dye shows up under the light, allowing the health professional to see scratches, ulcers, burns, or areas of irritation from an infection or dryness.
+- Your doctor shines a light onto your eye.
+The fluorescein dye shows up under the light, allowing the doctor to see scratches, ulcers, burns, or areas of irritation from an infection or dryness.

 A slit lamp examination takes about 5 to 10 minutes.

 There normally is no discomfort involved with a slit lamp examination.